Chell0/omnifood/README.md

 # Omnifood

-_Your new premium food delivery service._
+_A premium food delivery service with the mission to bring affordable and healthy meals to as many people as people._